 Discrimination based on sexuality

 Sexuality and mental health

-LGBTI people have an increased risk of depression, anxiety, substance abuse, homelessness, self-harming and suicidal thoughts, compared with heterosexual people.
-This is particularly true of young LGBTI people who have been victimised and bullied at school.
+LGBTI people have an increased risk of depression, anxiety, substance abuse, homelessness, self-harming and suicidal thoughts, compared with the general population.
+This is particularly true of young LGBTI people who are coming to terms with their sexuality and experiencing victimisation and bullying at school.

-Some of the stressful experiences that can affect the mental health of a LGBTI person are:
+Some of the stressful experiences that can affect the mental health of an LGBTI person are:

 - feeling different from other people

 - being bullied (verbally or physically)